-Fillings are used to treat a cavity due to decay, repair cracked or broken teeth caused by trauma or misuse such as nail biting or tooth grinding.
+Fillings are used to treat a cavity due to decay, and repair chipped or broken teeth caused by trauma or teeth grinding.

 Fillings can be classified as direct or indirect restorations.

-Direct restorations are usually small cavities and can be easily done in one visit.
+Direct restorations are usually placed on smaller cavities and can be easily done in one visit.
 Common materials used are amalgam and composite resin.

 Indirect restorations require two visits and are chosen when the cavity is large and stronger restorations are needed.
-Common materials used are gold and ceramic.
+Common materials used are gold and ceramics.

-Modern aesthetic ceramic restorations use digital technology to create highly accurate and beautiful restorations.
+Indirect restorations can now be made in a single visit.
+These aesthetic ceramic use digital technology to create highly accurate and beautiful restorations.

-CEREC is the unique CAD (compueter aided design) / CAM (computer aided milling) system for patient individual all-ceramic restorations in one single appointment.
+CEREC is a unique CAD (computer aided design) CAM (computer aided milling) system for individual all-ceramic restorations in a single appointment.